matrix-tu-dresden-de/Dokumentation/content/first-steps/_index.en.md

 ![Change login page with focus on the homeserver button](/images/02_Change-Homeserver_en.png)

-Now you can manually specify the home server: https://matrix.tu-dresden.de
+Now you can manually specify the home server: tu-dresden.de

 ![Input field to change the home server with the input matrix.tu-dresden.de](/images/03_Set-Homeserver_en.png)